Skip to content ↓

 • Extra -curricular clubs including sports clubs

-• School based activities during “science week,” “arts’ week” and “curriculum week”
+• School based and out of class room activities during “science week,” “arts’ week” and “curriculum days”

-• Educational visits programme including “curriculum week” trips and visits abroad to Barcelona and WW1 sites in Belgium.
+• Educational visits programme including “curriculum day” trips

-• Careers and work -related learning including work experience
+• Careers and work -related learning including experience of work and encounters with employers

-• Morning tutorials (carousel centred on reading, citizenship, careers and SACRE related reflections) and assemblies
+• Tutorials (carousel centred on reading, citizenship, careers and SACRE) and assemblies.

-• Through all the subject curriculums including PSHE and RE
+• Through the subject curriculums including PSHE and RE studied by all

-• Specially timetabled IT lessons for year 7 (separate from computer science)
+• Specially timetabled IT lessons for year 7 (separate from computer science also covering on-line safety)

 • Specially timetabled Enterprise lessons for year 8